MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/create-manage-environment.md

 > [!div class="mx-imgBorder"]
 > ![Data sources copied](media/data-sources-copied.png)

-After refreshing the data sources, go to **Data** > **Unify** where you find settings from the source environment.
+After refreshing the data sources, go to **Data** > **Unify**.
+Here you'll find settings from the source environment.
 Edit them as needed or select **Run** to start the data unification process and create the unified customer entity.

 When the data unification is complete, go to **Measures** and **Segments** to refresh them too.